macstepien/furuta_pendulum/furuta_pendulum_control_toolbox/README.md

 ```
 ./robcogen.sh /PATH_TO_KINDSL/FurutaPendulum.kindsl /PATH_TO_DTDSL/FurutaPendulum.dtdsl
 ```
-You should see following menu:
+You should see the following menu:
 ```
  0 - CTDSL      - The coordinate transforms description file .ctdsl